AMERICAN CANYON COMMUNITY CHURCH:

 YOUNTVILLE COMMUNITY CHURCH:

-Sunday Nov.
-19 at 10 a.m. we will have a guest speaker Art Greco.
-We are having our Shoe box packing party for Operation Christmas Child on the 19th too.
+Sunday, Jan.
+7 at 10 a.m. we will have guest speaker Joel Richards.
 The main church building is under repairs and we are meeting at 1920 Finnell Road in Yountville while we are under construction.
 We will continue to have all of our Sunday school classes, services, and bible studies.
 Sunday School is at 9 a.m. for all ages.
-We have an Adult Bible class, Youth Group (fifth—eight grades and high school students),and Children’s classes “Jesus and Me”, (Birth-Kindergarten) and first through fifth grades are offered.
+We have an Adult Bible class, Youth Group (fifth—eight grades and high school students),and Children’s classes “Jesus and Me,” (Birth-Kindergarten) and first through fifth grades are offered.
 944-2179.